 4. Develop a vision for change.

 A vision for change will be something that an organisation can identify with and quickly relate the value of improvement to.
 It will form a picture that is easy to communicate and appeal to the emotional rationale to capture hearts and minds.
 Without vision a strategy can quickly dissolve into a list of incompatible projects that take the organisation in the wrong direction.
 Mental models are a thought process showing how something works, in the case of Asset Management it would show how asset management will deliver value to the organisation.
-A simple mental model would be the Asset Lifecycle house depicted below.
+A simple mental model would be the Asset Lifecycle house, created by Life Cycle Engineering, depicted below.

 Mental models will help those unfamiliar with particular topics (Think commercially minded executives relating to the benefits of an asset management improvement initiative) retain the initiative in their memory and associate this with particular organisational objectives.
 Combining a mental model with the commercial benefits of the business case will create the vision for how an investment in asset management will deliver value to the organisation.